This takes two forms:

 1. The Christians wrecked it!

-Most of the monks were local, or had grown up in the culture that preserved the stories which became what we think of as The Mabinogi.
-There is every evidence that their main motivation for putting these tales on paper was to preserve them.
-It was because they believed that the stories had value.
+Many of the monks were local, or had at least grown up in the culture that preserved the stories which became what we think of as The Mabinogi.
+It's possible that their main motivation for putting these tales on paper was to preserve them.
+They believed that the stories had value.
 I think they were prompted by the same urge to preserve lore that sustained the bards and other lore keepers who had existed for millennia.

 2. The jigsaw is incomplete